Biovision – The foundation

 Paula Daeppen-Dion, United Nations NGO Representative

 Paula Daeppen-Dion’s professional career was in the field of dental and public health.
 She devotes her time to numerous nonprofit organizations and representing NGOs at the United Nations, where she focuses on gender and environmental issues.
 She is a board member of the NGO Committee on the Status of Women, an organization made up of NGOs holding Consultative Status with the UN Economic and Social Council, of which Biovision is one.
-As an international networker, she promotes and pursues Biovision’s goals and mission in the areas of fundraising, public relations and gender issues.
+As an international networker, she promotes and pursues Biovision’s goals and mission in the areas of fundraising, public relations and gender.
 She has been a member of Biovision’s Foundation Board since 2010.

 Maya Graf, Member of the Council of States and organic farmer

 Maya Graf, Member of the Council of States (Green party, Biel) and organic farmer, has been associated with Biovision since her commitment to implementing the World Agriculture Report (IAASTD) in 2009 and was elected to the Foundation Board in 2018.
 For many years, she has successfully campaigned for GMO-free sustainable Swiss agriculture and animal welfare.
 Graf is member of the board of ProSpecieRara.
 Since November 2014 she has also been co-president of alliance F, the Federation of Swiss Women’s Organizations and since 2020 Co-President of Inclusion Handicap, the umbrella organisation of disability organisations in Switzerland.

 Shruti Patel, Senior Scientist at NADEL, ETH Zurich